ra9hur/SDC-P3-Behavioural-Cloning/README.md

 Considering the distribution of steering angles, most of them are close to zero and is slightly unbalanced.
 There is a bias towards driving straight and a bit for turning left.

  - Data needs to be augmented for right turns.
- - Considering that in real-time, car tends to move straight for a longer time, decided not to prune data corresponding to zero angles.
+ - In real-time, car tends to move straight for a longer time, hence decided not to prune data corresponding to zero angles.

 **driving_log.csv – Steering Angle Vs Frames (against time)**